 We are currently accepting applications to the University of Toronto Breast Cancer Reconstruction and Breast Aesthetics Fellowship.
 Two fellowship positions are currently vacant.

 |Sites||Women’s College Hospital

 |Supervisors||Dr. Stefan Hofer (UHN)

 |Sponsor||MENTOR, Johnson & Johnson|

-The first fellowship position will commence in January and end in December.
-The successful applicant will begin his/her first six-month of fellowship at Women’s College Hospital with a focus on implant-based and non-microsurgical breast reconstruction as well as aesthetic breast surgery.
-During the following six-months, the applicant will transition to University Health Network where the focus will shift to microsurgical breast reconstruction and other types of immediate breast reconstruction techniques.
+The two fellowship positions will commence on July 2 and end on June 30.
+One successful applicant will begin his/her first six-months of fellowship at Women’s College Hospital with a focus on implant-based and non-microsurgical breast reconstruction as well as aesthetic breast surgery.
+During the following six-months, the applicant will transition to the University Health Network where the focus will shift to microsurgical breast reconstruction and other types of immediate breast reconstruction techniques.
 This fellowship position is usually reserved for an international trainee.

-The second fellowship position will commence in July and end in June.
-The successful applicant will begin his/her first six-month of fellowship at University Health Network with the primary focus on various microsurgical breast reconstruction methods as well as other immediate breast reconstruction techniques.
+The second successful applicant will begin his/her first six-months of fellowship at the University Health Network with the primary focus on various microsurgical breast reconstruction methods as well as other immediate breast reconstruction techniques.
 The following six-months will be spent at Women’s College Hospital where the focus will shift to aesthetic breast surgery and non-microsurgical breast reconstruction.
 This position is usually reserved for a Canadian Plastic Surgery Residency graduate.